 [15.1] Apply sprays when last petals are falling (early fruit set) and at 8- to 10-day intervals.
 Use 2-4 sprays.
-Sweet cherrry fruit will incur considerable damage from the early migration of plum curculio if not protected with a recommended insecticide.
+Sweet cherry fruit will incur considerable damage from the early migration of plum curculio if not protected with a recommended insecticide.
 Imidan is for use on tart cherries only; causes severe foliage injury to sweet cherries.
 Sevin and Imidan will also control black cherry aphid.

 [15.2] Frequent applications (7-10 day intervals) of Surround and maximal coverage (minimum of 100 gal/A) are advised while there is active foliar growth.
-[15.3] Not labeled for use on sweet cherries.
+If cherries are for fresh market, discontinue application of Surround when fruit are half size (approx. /4 inch) if no washing is available.